 Captioning is beneficial not only to those with a hearing loss but also to those for whom an additional textual representation of the verbal and auditory information is an important learning support.
 If the video or audio file you would like to show or share is not captioned, the following are some options for making that media more accessible.

 Please note that for materials not created by you, or that you do not hold the copyright for, you first need to obtain permission to create a captioned copy of the video or audio file.
-The Library can assist you in obtaining the permission and keeping the record of the permission.
+The Mohawk College Library can assist you in obtaining permission and keeping the record of the permission.

 - To help understand why accessible multimedia is important, review the promotional video created by George Brown College: "Why Captioned Media. (opens new window)" George Brown College has also created an excellent website in support of accessible multimedia (opens new window).